 Obama Says Democrats Don't Always Need To Be 'Politically Woke'

-A former aide to President Obama said that concerns her former boss raised about ideological "purity" were aimed at explaining that governing requires having conversations that include people whose values you may not share.
+A former aide to Barack Obama said that concerns the former president raised about ideological "purity" were aimed at explaining that governing requires having conversations that include people whose values you may not share.

 Speaking Tuesday at an Obama Foundation summit in Chicago, Obama said that he worries that some in the Democratic Party's left flank are too worried about ideological "purity" among their fellow Democrats.

-"This idea of purity and you're never compromised and you're always politically woke and all that stuff, you should get over that quickly," Obama said.
+"This idea of purity, and you're never compromised, and you're always politically woke, and all that stuff, you should get over that quickly," Obama said.
 "The world is messy.
 There are ambiguities.
 People who do really good stuff have flaws."

-Jen Psaki, a longtime Democratic consultant who worked for Obama for a decade, said that Obama was not criticizing the aspirational, forward-looking policies of progressives.
+Jen Psaki, a longtime Democratic consultant who worked for Obama for a decade, said Obama was not criticizing the aspirational, forward-looking policies of progressives.

 "I don't think he was suggesting that we shouldn't think big as a party and as leaders," Psaki told NPR.
 "What I heard from it was more about not being so sanctimonious that you are not inviting other people to have that conversation with you.
 Ultimately, a sliver of the population is not going to make change happen.
 You need much more than that.
 Some of the language out there is sending the message to people, 'if you're not with me 100% on every issue, you can't be part of the conversation.'"

 Obama's comments come amid a fierce debate among Democrats over the most productive way to challenge President Trump in 2020.
-While Democrats retook the House with high turnout fueled by a backlash against the Trump presidency, some have argued that the party should take a more centrist approach in order to have the best chances of retaking the White House.
+While Democrats retook the House with high turnout fueled by a backlash against the Trump presidency, some have argued that the party should take a more centrist approach to have the best chances of retaking the White House.

 Obama did not explicitly endorse either path in his remarks on Tuesday.
 But he also seemed to target the so-called "callout culture" of social media.